-You might be asking why we’re talking about air conditioning and energy use when, in many parts of the country, there is still snow on the ground and sub-zero temperatures.
-While some utilities offer winter energy saving programs, now is the time of the year that utility companies begin recruiting homeowners to be part of the voluntary summer programs.
-Many utilities offer a rebate or even a free connected thermostat that is compatible with their demand response programs.
+As peak energy demand looms in many parts of the country, utility companies are recruiting homeowners to be part of their voluntary programs.
+Many utilities offer a rebate or even a free connected thermostat that is compatible with their demand-response programs.

 Resideo Helps Your Home Stay 'Just Right'

 Resideo’s DR-enabled thermostats are “set and forget” – homeowners don’t have to worry about adjusting temperatures themselves – but if customers want or need to make changes to the thermostats, they can access the devices via a simple app on their phones even when they’re away from home.

 “Our new T9 and T10 Pro thermostats take your comfort and energy savings to the next level by offering temperature control that’s ‘just right’ in any room,” said Scott Harkins, vice president and general manager of Connected Home for Resideo.
 “The thermostats feature wireless smart sensors that measure temperature and humidity, allowing homeowners to prioritize certain rooms to the desired temperature for certain times of day.
 The new thermostats are compatible with utility energy savings programs that may qualify for rebates or reduced energy bills.”